Royal Rumble (2022)

 Six matches were contested at the event.
-In the main event, Brock Lesnar won the men's Royal Rumble match after losing his WWE Championship to Bobby Lashley earlier in the night, becoming the first former world champion to win the eponymous match on the same night he lost the title.
+The main event was the 2022 Men's Royal Rumble match, which was won by free agent Brock Lesnar, who lasted eliminated SmackDown's Drew McIntyre; earlier in the night, Lesnar lost his WWE Championship to Bobby Lashley, becoming the first former world champion to win the eponymous match on the same night he lost the title.
 This also made him the ninth two-time Royal Rumble winner, first winning it in 2003, and he set a record for the longest time between Royal Rumble wins (19 years) as well as the least time spent in the match before winning it (2:30).
-The women's Royal Rumble match was won by Ronda Rousey, in her first WWE appearance since WrestleMania 35 in April 2019.
-In the opening bout, Seth "Freakin" Rollins defeated Universal Champion Roman Reigns by disqualification; however, as titles do not change hands by disqualification unless stipulated, Reigns retained.
-Notably, Jackass actor/stuntman Johnny Knoxville and reggaeton singer Bad Bunny appeared in the men's Royal Rumble and reigning Impact Knockouts World Champion Mickie James appeared in the women's.
+The 2022 Women's Royal Rumble match was won by Ronda Rousey, who last eliminated SmackDown Women's Champion Charlotte Flair; this was Rousey's first WWE appearance since WrestleMania 35 in April 2019.
+In the opening bout, which was an interbrand match, Raw's Seth "Freakin" Rollins defeated Universal Champion Roman Reigns by disqualification; however, Reigns retained as titles do not change hands by disqualification unless stipulated.
+Notably, Jackass actor/stuntman Johnny Knoxville and reggaeton singer Bad Bunny appeared in the men's Royal Rumble match and reigning Impact Knockouts World Champion Mickie James appeared in the women's.
 This was also the final WWE event for Spanish commentator Carlos Cabrera.

+This was the first Royal Rumble to be branded as a "premium live event", a term the company introduced at the start of the year to refer to its events airing on traditional pay-per-view and via WWE's livestreaming platforms.
+It was subsequently the first Royal Rumble to livestream on Peacock in the United States and Disney+ Hotstar in Indonesia, following the shutdown of the WWE Network in those respective markets, with the American WWE Network closing in April 2021 and Indonesia's just before the Royal Rumble on January 27.

-The event received negative reviews from fans and critics, with the men's Royal Rumble being widely panned, while the women's Royal Rumble criticized for its ending.
+The event received negative reviews from fans and critics, with the men's Royal Rumble being widely panned, while the women's Royal Rumble was criticized for its ending.
 Despite this, however, the match between Rollins and Reigns was widely praised.